presslerwill/su26-ai301-contribution/README.md

 ### Environment Setup

-[Notes on setting up your local development environment - challenges you faced, how you solved them]
+[Notes on setting up your local development environment - challenges you faced, how you solved them] Remember to install RUST!
+I didn't have Rust installed prior to this...
+I also used a WSL and Kali Linux to run the project as I am on a Windows machine, should be a disclaimer that it is easier to run on Mac or Linux systems.

 ### Steps to Reproduce